How Has Business Texting Evolved in 2026?

 Voice-to-Text: Speaking is the New Typing

 Have you ever tried dictating messages while multitasking?
 Voice-to-text technology has undergone a revolutionary transformation.
-It's not just about convenience anymore—it's changing how we formulate our thoughts in business communication.
+It's not just about convenience anymore—it's fundamentally changing how we formulate our thoughts and communicate in business settings, making messaging more natural and conversational than ever before.

-In 2025, voice-to-text features have become incredibly sophisticated.
-With accuracy rates now exceeding 97% even for technical terminology and industry jargon, professionals are increasingly speaking rather than typing their messages.
+In 2026, voice-to-text features have become incredibly sophisticated.
+With accuracy rates now exceeding 98.5% even for technical terminology and industry jargon across multiple accents and dialects, professionals are increasingly speaking rather than typing their messages.
 This shift has had some unexpected effects on communication styles:

 - Messages tend to be more conversational and natural